This post explains tipping (gratuities) for services in Paris, what is customary, and what is not.

 Room Service - 15% of the total bill, but make sure it is not already included in the bill.

 Concierge - €1-€4 for useful information and time spent assisting you.
-You can also consider leaving one large tip at the end of your stay.
+You can also consider leaving one large tip to walters or hotel porters at the end of your stay.

 Bellhop or Doorman - €2 minimum with €1 for each additional bag.

-Housekeeping - €2 to €4 per night for each person staying in the room.
+Housekeeping - €2 to €4 per night for each person in the room.

 This guarantees that your guide will be working hard to give you the best tour experience possible.